 Mocking other people or putting them down is a tactic used primarily by insecure people to make themselves look and feel better by comparison.
 But it doesn’t work.
 Instead, confident people display their strength by supporting others around them, Patrick says.
 This will not only make you more confident but it will also make people more confident in you.
 “We all value and believe in those who value us,” she adds.
-This presidential speech advises us to be confident about our doubts.

 Body posture can do a lot to convey confidence or lack thereof, Sanok says.
 “Having a strong posture is one of the surest ways to convey confidence,” he says.
 “If you don’t feel confident in your body for some reason then it’s important to identify the problem and fix it, say, by working out more or practicing ‘power poses.'”
 And it’s not just the way you stand, what you’re wearing can have a big effect on your confidence too.
 Check out these surprising ways clothing affects your mood.